kimjoar/writings/alpha/mastering-backbone-views.md

 Events, GC, subviews

+Own blog post?

 Dependencies
 ------------

 Constructor injection, e.g. pass in models, collection, whatever -- but not subviews, they are created in the view.
 They are just internal black boxes.

+Never ever let your model know about your view.
+A model should know about network traffic and state, not views.

 Communicating between views
 ---------------------------